maxplomer/react_binary_seach_tree/readme.md

 # Description of Repo

-This is experiment into binary search trees using the React.js framework.
+This is an experiment into binary search trees using the React.js framework.

 # Implementation